lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 Your site URL or other link|The same value for all users|Each user can see and load any saved chart.
 Your site URL or other link|Unique user ID for registered users along with a separate setting for anonymous users|Each registered user has a private chart storage that other users can't see.
 All anonymous users share a single storage.

-## save_load_adapter
+## API handlers

-*Starting from version 1.12.*
+Prefer using the API handlers if you have your own back-end service that you can use for storing chart layouts and study templates.

-One of the parameters in [Widget Constructor](Widget-Constructor#save_load_adapter), this is basically an object containing the save/load functions.
-It is used to customize the `Save` button behaviour.
-If it is available, it should have the following methods:
+[save_load_adapter](Widget-Constructor#save_load_adapter) is an object containing the save/load API handlers.
+Using of the API handlers prevents the library from sending the REST requests.
+These functions are called by the library when users click on save/load UI elements.

 ### Chart layouts